-High levels of salt can be toxic to hair, as sodium deposits build around the hair follicles, preventing important nutrients responsible for hair health from entering the follicles.
-When hair follicles do not receive important nutrients, this can gradually lead to hair loss.
+High levels of salt can be toxic to hair, as sodium deposits can build up around the hair follicles and prevent important nutrients from entering your follicles.
+When your hair follicles don’t get these nutrients, hair loss can gradually occur.

 Potassium and Hair Loss

 Potassium is an essential mineral that facilitates electrical and cellular functions in the body.
 While it’s absolutely crucial for the proper functioning of your heart, kidneys, and other organs, it’s also important for hair growth.
 One of the ways your potassium levels can be depleted is through urination.
 High salt intake can lead to increased urination, which can reduce your potassium levels.